joshayoung/testing-principles-with-xamarin/unit-testing.md

 #### Scenario: Automatic Set Properties
 * GIVEN: I have a property that uses C#'s automattic setter.
-* WHEN: I write my test for my view model property.
+* WHEN: I write my test for my property.
 * THEN: I should not write a test for this setter.

-(This constitutes testing the "framework" and serves little purpose.)

 ```csharp
   public class Player